StephanBorucki/MusizierenUeberDasInternet/README.md

 ZusammenfassungMusizierenUeberInternet.pdf = German very short summary of the project

-IP_MusiUeINetEnglishSummaryByNilsAngelmann.pdf = English Summery of the Project
+IP_MusiUeINetEnglishSummaryByNilsAngelmann_v250126.pdf = English Summery of the Project

 IP-MusiUeINet-Abschlussbericht_Angelmann-Paturej-Pham-Dinh.pdf = Detailed final report on the project in German